Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

 this implies that

 Thus, applying \lemref{lemma:lemma_1_from_kitchen_sink}, we have that

-Substituting (\ref{eq:thm7_step2}) into (\ref{eq:thm7_step1}) finishes the proof. \end{proof} We see above that with high probability, the approximation error for random features shrinks at a rate of $O\rbr{m^{-1/2}}$ as we increase the number of random features $m$.

-We proceed to show our approximation error result for Nystr\"om features.
-An essential step to proving our approximation error for Nystr\"om features is the following proposition, which is a general high-probability approximation error bound when approximating a smooth kernel using Nystr\"om features.
+Substituting (\ref{eq:thm7_step2}) into (\ref{eq:thm7_step1}) finishes the proof. \end{proof} Proposition \ref{thm:approx_error} shows with high probability, the approximation error for random features shrinks at a rate of $O\rbr{m^{-1/2}}$ where $m$ is the number of random features.
+Next is our approximation error result for Nystr\"om features.
+A key step for doing so is the following proposition, which gives a high-probability approximation error bound for approximating a smooth kernel using Nystr\"om features.

-\begin{lemma}[Kernel approximation error using Nystr\"om features] Consider the following Mercer decomposition (on $\mathcal{S}$) of $k_\alpha(\cdot,\cdot)$:
+\begin{lemma}[Kernel approximation error using Nystr\"om features] Consider the Mercer decomposition (on $\mathcal{S}$) of $k_\alpha(\cdot,\cdot)$: